Skip To Content

 To generate an independent measure of accuracy, a separate set of points, called check points, are used to measure errors after the block adjustment.
 (The check points are not used within the block adjustment calculations.)

 Presuming you can identify enough suitable points, enter all GCPs into the ortho mapping project.
-After the measurement (linking) process is completed, but before running the final block adjustment, some of the GCPs are converted to check points (select and right click to change mode).
+After the measurement (linking) process is completed, but before running the final block adjustment, it is recommended that you change some of the GCPs to check points.
+To do this, select a single GCP or group select multiple GCPs and right-click to change mode.

 Check points are then withheld from the block adjustment and a summary of project accuracy is reported for check points in the processing report.